Esri/explorer-integration/README.md

 arcgis-explorer://?itemID=0c900ae2a1084d27b608233921ef1a84&search=43141
 ```

+#### Known Issues

+* Support on the Android version of Explorer for ArcGIS is limited to `itemID`, `center`/`scale`, and `rotation` parameters.
+Center parameter cannot reference feature from layer configured for search.

 #### Errors
 If an error is encountered when processing a URL scheme, the user will receive an alert.